ucbl/HyLAR-Framework/README.md

 # HyLAR #

-HyLAR (for Hybrid Location-Agnostic Reasoner) is an adaptable architecture for OWL reasoning, based on [JSW and OWLReasoner](https://code.google.com/p/owlreasoner/).
+HyLAR (for Hybrid Location-Agnostic Reasoning) is an adaptable architecture for OWL reasoning, based on [JSW and OWLReasoner](https://code.google.com/p/owlreasoner/).
 HyLAR switches the different parts of the reasoning code either client or server side.

 ## Docs ##